Time Reversal, SU(N) Yang-Mills and Cobordisms: Interacting Topological Superconductors/Insulators and Quantum Spin Liquids in 3+1D: Introduction and Summary

-In addition, we also examine global symmetries and topological invariants that are pertinent to quantum chromodynamics (QCD$_4$) or the cold atom systems with larger flavor/or spin rotational global symmetries: $SU(2) \times SU(2)$ color-flavor symmetry, $SU(3)$ symmetry, and $SU(4)$ symmetry with $\Z_2^T$ time-reversal.
-Or more generally, for a larger flavor, we can characterize topological invariants of $SU(N)$ symmetry with $\Z_2^T$ time-reversal, when $N$ is an odd positive integer.
+\cred{In addition, we also examine global symmetries and topological invariants that are pertinent to the $SU(N)$-generalizations of time-reversal invariant SPTs ($SU(N)$-generalizations of TI/TSC), potentially applicable to non-Abelian Yang-Mills theories \cite{PhysRev.96.191-YM},} quantum chromodynamics (QCD$_4$) or the cold atom systems with larger flavor/or spin rotational global symmetries. \cred{There we consider} $SU(2) \times SU(2)$ color-flavor symmetry, $SU(3)$ symmetry, and $SU(4)$ symmetry with \cred{time-reversal}.
+Or more generally, for a larger flavor, we can characterize topological invariants of $SU(N)$ symmetry with time-reversal, when $N$ is an odd positive integer.
 We achieve these goals by explicitly constructing field theoretic partition functions, and by computing the appropriate cobordism groups.
 Ref.~\cite{1604.06527FH} provides especially the important guidance.

 Later we can also dynamically (fully or partially) gauge the global symmetries of system, with the caution in mind that its Hilbert space is dramatically changed under the gauging process.
 By gauging, we mean that microscopically at the deep UV, we insert the gauge variable on the link between the site variable associated to the global symmetry, where the global symmetry acts on-site.
 By implementing a machinery of gauging, we \emph{input} various quantum vacua/ground states protected by global symmetries, and \emph{output} dynamically gauge theories.